maiahirsch/maiahirsch.github.io/docs/lab3.md

 Interestingly, Long mode tracked the reference line more smoothly throughout the range, while Short mode showed irregularities, particularly a flat region around 500 - 600mm where readings plateaued before catching up.
 Despite this, I chose Short mode for the final robot for two reasons.

 1. Short mode's ranging time is nearly half that of Long mode (~56ms vs ~101ms), meaning the robot can sample twice as fast and this is critical for last-minute stops.
-2. The robot only required reliable detection within ~1.3m, which is well within Short mode's specified range.
+2. The robot only requires reliable detection within ~1.3m, which is well within Short mode's specified range.

 ![4cases](assets/lab3/4cases.png)